hidr0c/StreamText/README.md

 ## Why Stream Text?

-This project was built to improve how text is displayed on stream, especially for use in upcoming tournaments and live events I'm working on.
+This project was created while I'm learning Flutter, inspired by a past experience when a friend built a similar tool to help me manage on-screen text during my first tournament.
+That support made a big difference, and now I want a more flexible and customizable solution for future events I’ll be organizing.

 Compared to traditional OBS text updates via `.txt`, Stream Text offers:

 - Faster control over what's shown
 - More organized preset management via JSON